ahmadawais/Sendy-PHP-API/readme.md

 ## 📨 SENDY API

+## Forked from the original author: <a href="https://github.com/ahmadawais/Sendy-PHP-API">ahmadawais/Sendy-PHP-API</a>

 With this `Sendy PHP API Wrapper` you can do the following:

  **SUBSCRIBERS** | **LISTS** | **CAMPAIGNS**